Westfield Southland: History

 The land on which Southland was built was formerly a farm and English garden designed by artist Henrietta Maria Gulliver, and was a renowned show place in the area.
+It was then later part of the Methodist Home for Boys, before being sold in 1966.
 Southland shopping centre was designed by Melbourne architects Tomkins, Shaw & Evans, who had previously designed Westfield Miranda in 1964.
 At the time of its opening, in September 1968, Southland was one of the premier shopping centres in Melbourne.
 It was, by modern standards, a relatively small shopping centre with only a handful of large stores, including a Myer department store and a Safeway supermarket, plus a few dozen other smaller retailers, banks and cafes.
 An unusual feature was a roof garden with lawns, shrubs and trees.
 Another notable design feature were wall murals in the hallways leading in from the entrances that featured original abstract art-work on ceramic tiles.
 Architectural photographer Wolfgang Sievers took a series of striking images of the building soon after it opened and these are now held by the National Library of Australia.

 Architects Tomkins, Shaw & Evans received the 1969 Victorian Architecture Medal for their design of Southland, beating the National Gallery of Victoria for the award.
 This was during a period when shopping centres were recognised "for the quality of their design or amenity".
 Prior to the mid–1980s Southland was owned by Myer, and the centre would not rival the nearby Chadstone Shopping Centre in size, until the Westfield Group took over management.

 During Southland's history, many renovations and face-lifts have shaped the centre, such as the first expansion in 1987 and the development of a Village Cinemas complex and food court in 1990.
 The rooftop garden was removed upon first redevelopment and was replaced with a third level of stores.